Notes with the power of Git.

 From idea to commit.
 In three steps.

 Connect a repo, write in Markdown that auto-saves as Git commits, and rewind to any moment when you need it.
-Every screen below is what you'll actually use on Android.

 Why not the other apps?

 GitScribe is purpose-built for Git-backed Markdown on your phone.
 Many note apps optimize for quick capture or a vendor's cloud; many “Git your notes” setups assume a desktop first and treat mobile as an afterthought.
-GitScribe puts a real Git engine and plain files front and center-on the device you actually carry.
+GitScribe puts a real Git engine and plain files front and center on the device you actually carry.

 |